Grow your own food

 For lunches, use reusable lunch boxes rather than cling film or tin-foil.
-Also, investing in a reusable coffee cup can cut down on disposable plastic cups.
-It might also lead to a reduction in the price of your morning tea or coffee through initiatives such as the Conscious Cup Campaign.
+Investing in a reusable coffee cup can cut down on disposable plastic cups and might lead to a reduction in price through initiatives such as the Conscious Cup Campaign.

 Cut down on food waste

 StopFoodWaste is an initiative run by the Environmental Protection Agency (EPA).
-Here you will find lots of information, tips, and tricks related to the storage, cooking and reuse, and preserving of a wide range of foods including fruit, veg, meat and poultry, bread, and dairy.
+Here you will find lots of information, tips, and tricks related to the storage, cooking, reuse, and preserving of a wide range of foods including fruit, veg, meat and poultry, bread, and dairy.